BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/survivors_of_lake_town.md

 - **Sting** `ACTIVE`

-Elven-made dagger, add +1 Strength when making Strikes.
+[Elven-made] [dagger][Dagger], add +1 Strength when making Strikes.

 - **It has not yet Awoken** `PASSIVE`

-Bilbo ignores Sauron's Will section of the One Ring's rules.
+Bilbo ignores Sauron's Will section of [the One Ring][The One Ring]'s rules.
 If Bilbo is the last model left on his player's side, he is not removed as a casualty as would usually be the case.

 </div>